 Trial: If your case proceeds to trial, your attorney and the prosecutor will present their case.
 This includes all evidence of your guilt and innocence, including documents, photographs, and witness testimony.
 There will also be opening and closing statements, followed by jury deliberations, and finally, a verdict.

 Sentencing: After the trial, if you are convicted of the crime, the court will hold a sentencing hearing.
 At the hearing, a judge will determine an appropriate punishment for you based on information provided by the prosecution and the range of sentencing options provided by state law.
 Note that in cases where a judge decides that the death penalty could be applied, sentencing must be decided by a jury.

 Appeals; Once sentencing has completed, you have the option of appealing the decision.
 Keep in mind that only defendants can appeal criminal cases.
 In other words, the prosecution cannot have the matter reviewed by a higher court if you are found not guilty.

 As you can see, facing criminal charges in Arizona courts is a serious matter.
 Even if you are facing a minor misdemeanor offense, a conviction of any kind will stay on your record and can impact your future.

-For that reason, you will want an experienced criminal law attorney on your side.
+For that reason, you will want experienced criminal defense lawyers on your side.
 Do not hesitate to call the Orent Law Offices to learn more about how we can help you through this challenging time.
 Call us today for a free consultation to get started.